ugo-emekauwa/cisco-cimc-iso-mount/README.md

-# How-To: Automating a Cisco CIMC ISO Mount and Reboot
+# How-To: Automating an ISO Mount and Reboot on Cisco CIMC

 The processes for server OS refreshes, firmware updates, etc. can be sped up by automating the mount of a needed ISO.
 The sample Windows PowerShell script named automate_cisco_iso_mount.ps1 listed in this repository demonstrates how to automate and log the mounting of an ISO on a Cisco UCS C-Series rack server using the CIMC (Cisco Integrated Management Controller) and then restarting that server to boot to the mounted ISO.